epinio/docs/docs/installation/install_epinio.md

 - [Install on EKS](other_inst_scenarios/install_epinio_on_eks.md) — Install Epinio on AWS EKS cluster

 :::note
-The Public Cloud How-to describes the three major cloud providers but Epinio can run on any Kubernetes cluster.
+The Public Cloud [installation](other_inst_scenarios/install_epinio_on_public_cloud.md) describes the three major cloud providers but Epinio can run on any Kubernetes cluster.
 :::

 ## Internal Epinio components